Prag8855/aab/content/guides/saving-money-germany.md

 - **Join the [[Künstlersozialkasse]]**
     If you are a freelance artist, publicist or art teacher, [join the *Künstlersozialkasse* (*KSK*)](/guides/ksk-kuenstlersozialkasse).
 They pay half of your health insurance, and half of your pension insurance.
 It's always worth it.

-Use my health insurance calculator to see your options.
-If you need help, [talk to a broker](/guides/german-health-insurance#insurance-brokers).
-It's free.
+Use my health insurance picker to see your options.
+If you need help, [ask my insurance broker](/guides/german-health-insurance#insurance-brokers).

 {% include '_blocks/healthInsuranceCalculator.html' %}